 While Loop in Python

-A while loop in Python is used to repeat a block of code as long as a condition is true.
-It is useful when we don’t know in advance how many times we want to run the loop.
+A while loop in Python is used to execute a block of code repeatedly as long as a condition is true.

 The condition is checked before every loop cycle.
 If it's true, the code inside the loop runs.
 If it's false, the loop stops.